anthonyrozmajzl/anthonyrozmajzl.com/content/post/price-gouging-is-a-function-of-consumer-demand-not-seller-greed.md

 This tweet is meant to tug on our heartstrings so that we pour out our grievances for the every-day consumer and harbor anger towards price-gouging sellers.
 But is it really the case that this New York seller is just flat out greedy and exploitative?
 Or, is it possible that this seller is performing a valuable market function by conveying an intense shift in consumer demand?
 Basic economics tells us to bet on the latter.

-## What economics says price gouging is

-“Price gouging”, which is dramatically named, is nothing more than an intense shift in prices directly resulting from an intense shift in consumer demand.
+"Price gouging”, which is dramatically named, is nothing more than an intense shift in prices directly resulting from an intense shift in consumer demand.
 These prices do not manifest from a sudden desire to take advantage of consumers, but a realization on behalf of the seller that consumers are actually willing, under no threat of coercion, to voluntarily pay higher prices for particular goods.

 Price gouging turns out to be the one method that prevents shortages during times of crisis and, to the surprise of many, is a function of consumer demand as opposed to seller “greed."

 ### The demand side of price gouging